Contentify/Contentify/README.md

 Clone this repository via git and switch to the `3.1` branch.
 Via console, go to the Contentify directory and run `php composer.phar install`.
 Then follow the instructions in the [wiki](https://github.com/Contentify/Contentify/wiki/Installation).

+**ATTENTION**: PHP 8 is supported but requires to run `composer install --ignore-platform-reqs`, because some dependencies do not officially support PHP 8.

 ### Update

 To update from v3.0 to 3.1: